-The beneficiary as anunrestricted state license, or certification or registration that permits the beneficiary to perform the specialty occupation and to be straightaway engaged in that specialty in the state of intended employment.
+The beneficiary as an unrestricted state license, or certification or registration that permits the beneficiary to perform the speciality occupation and to be straightaway engaged in that speciality in the state of intended employment.

-If the beneficiary has an education, specialized training or work experience in the related field equivalent to the completion of a U.S. bachelor’s or higher degree in the specialty occupation.
+If the beneficiary has an education, specialized training or work experience in the related field equivalent to the completion of a U.S. bachelor’s or higher degree in the speciality occupation.

 A database is maintained by the DOL (flcadatacenter.com) that includes prevailing wage levels by occupation and work location.
 Private wage surveys can also be used as long as they meet the criteria for wage surveys.